 The colleges and universities in Mississippi offer many different programs of study for students interested in pursuing a certificate or degree in accounting.
 This guide to accounting schools in Mississippi provides essential information on available accounting programs so you can decide which one best fits your career goals.
-Some undergraduate and graduate programs are available on a full-time, part-time, or entirely online basis, and different concentrations and specializations are available.
+Undergraduate and graduate programs in the state are available on a full-time, part-time, or entirely online basis, and different concentrations and specializations are available.
 Continue reading below to find out more about program details, rankings, salary projections, and professional licensure in Mississippi.

-- 3 private not-for-profit colleges and universities offer an accounting degree program in Mississippi.1
+- 26 not-for-profit colleges and universities offer an accounting degree program in Mississippi.1

 - 6 schools offer a certificate in accounting.1

 - 14 schools offer an associate’s degree in accounting.1

 - 12 schools offer a bachelor’s degree in accounting.1

 - 8 schools offer a graduate degree in accounting.1